Arcanum: Of Steamworks and Magick Obscura: Sequel

 In a 2000 interview with Nextgame.it, Tim Cain announced plans for an Arcanum sequel, but these plans would not come to pass—Troika Games filed for dissolution on September 30, 2005.

 In September 2006, one of Arcanums lead programmers and co-founder of Troika, Leonard Boyarsky, divulged that the studio had originally commenced work on a sequel, going by the working title of Journey to the Centre of Arcanum, which would use Valve's Source Engine.
 Development was curtailed by disputes between Sierra and Valve, resulting ultimately in the project being shelved.

+In 2023, Cain said that the game took inspiration from Jules Verne's Journey to the Center of the Earth and it would have taken place underground.
+In the story, the player character would be hired by the wife of Franklin Payne to find her husband.
+Payne had gone on an underground expedition in search of an ancient civilization after building a drilling machine.
+During the game, the player would find a special ore that allows the creation of items capable of combining magic and technology without conflict.

 Soundtrack

 Composed by Ben Houge, Arcanum's soundtrack features an unusual instrumentation by avoiding the predominantly symphonic orchestration common to RPG soundtracks.
 Instead, it is scored almost entirely for string quartet.
-The songs follow the conventional RPG soundtrack format: short, impressionistic vignettes which are looped in-game, with each area using different tunes, and alternative songs for combat.
-The soundtrack was produced by Ben Houge and Jeff Pobst, with Leonid Keylin on first violin, Kathy Stern on second violin, Vincent Comer on viola, Susan Williams on cello, Evan Buehler on marimba, and Ben Houge on djembe, rainstick and synthesiser.
+The compositions follow the conventional RPG soundtrack format: short, impressionistic vignettes which are looped in-game, with each area using different tunes, and alternative pieces for combat.
+The soundtrack was produced by Ben Houge and Jeff Pobst, with Leonid Keylin on first violin, Kathy Stern on second violin, Vincent Comer on viola, Susan Williams on cello, Evan Buehler on marimba, and Ben Houge on djembe, rainstick and synthesizer.
 The game's soundtrack has been well received, and was listed amongst the 12 best video-game soundtracks of all time by Forbes in 2012.
 The soundtrack was not commercially released but is available for free download.